What we do

 We work with partners to identify and implement solutions that improve the way markets function and elevate the ability of women to participate more actively and equally.

 Importantly, GREAT works to facilitate change in market systems without becoming embedded in it.
 This approach promotes sustainability by helping long-term system actors affect changes they have a stake in – providing an incentive to maintain any new practice.
-We aim to tackle the underlying causes of market failure and poverty, rather than just addressing the superficial symptoms.
+We aim to tackle the underlying causes of system dysfunction and poverty, rather than temporarily addressing the symptoms of it.

 Understand, Adapt, Innovate